-The egg was also an ancient symbol for new birth - and through the exodus Israel was born again.
+The egg was also an ancient symbol for new birth, and through the exodus Israel was born again.
 Literally, the Hebrew people became a new nation.

-And Christians too have received a spiritual birth through the work of Jesus Christ.
+And we as Christians also have received a spiritual birth through the work of Jesus.
 1 Peter 2:9 refers to us as a "holy nation, (God's) own special people."